SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 A new default isng sub-chunk value is used in SFe: "SFe32 version 4"

-- SF version 4 players should recognize this and remove the default velocity related filter used in SoundFont® 2.04.
+- SFe version 4 players should recognize this and remove the default velocity related filter used in SoundFont® 2.04.
 - The ten "Default Modulators" will also be disabled by default.
 The Default modulation definition will be added in SFe version 4.01.
 - In the case of a missing isng chunk, files with an ifil sub-chunk with wMinor >= 128, assume an isng sub-chunk value of "SFe32 version 4."
 Don't assume "EMU8000."